o2r-project/api/docs/search.md

 }}
 ```

 ### List of URL Parameters

 The Search API and it's URL consist of certain parameters based on [Elasticsearch DSL queries](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html) which help to fetch a specific ERC.

 #### Parameters for Temporal Searching

 `from` :- This takes in the value as a timestamp according to ISO 8601 standards when the creation of ERC was started. (currently it's restricted to 2014-01-01 which can be modified on the basis of data).
+The cardinality for `from` is
+`1 until n` and the input has to be provided by the user.

-`to` :- This takes in the value as a timestamp according to ISO 8601 standards when the creation of ERC was ended.Current date and time can be entered as a value in this case.
+`to` :- This takes in the value as a timestamp according to ISO 8601 standards when the creation of ERC was ended.Current date and time can be entered as a value in this case.The cardinality for `to` is `1 until n` and the input has to be provided by the user.
+Both parameters can be used multiple times by providing the inputs in a sequential order.

 The values from the parameters are used in a pre-configured Elasticsearch [range query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-range-query.html) which queries the database for defined duration

 ```json
 {
     "range": {